FreeCAD/FreeCAD-documentation/wiki/Sketcher_ToggleConstruction.md

 ## Description

 This tool toggles sketch geometry from/to construction mode.
-It can be used on any type of geometry: line, arc or circle.
+It affects all geometry.

 Construction geometry is an important tool of the sketcher.
 When using a sketch for a 3D operation, construction geometry is ignored.